47degrees/fetchless/README.md

 ```

 This also side-steps the problem of needing to provide explicit support for popular user-requested features, since all fetches are always directly implemented in terms of `F[_]` and can be manipulated with whatever libraries and combinators users already use (including whatever is in the CE3 standard library)

+## DedupedFetch

+One feature not supported in a standard fetch is deduping, since that requires some kind of context to pass around.
+I've added a type `DedupedFetch` and operators to fetch using this provided context, so that in any context you can make very efficient fetches that depend on previous fetches for caching and deduplication.

+## LazyFetch and LazyBatch

+The `Fetch` instance can not only deduplicate fetches with `DedupedFetch` but it can also create lazy fetches that approximate the behaavior found in the original `Fetch` library with regards to not only deduplication, but also automatic batching.

+A `LazyFetch` is created when you call `.fetchLazy` on an ID, or call `.singleLazy`/`.batchLazy` on a `Fetch` instance.
+It is essentially just a wrapper type that encodes the intention to chain fetch calls together, so you can `flatMap` multiples of them in sequence and raise effects into its context with `LazyFetch.liftF`/`LazyBatch.liftF`.

+`LazyBatch` is the parallel of `LazyFetch` which is not monadic, but only `Applicative` and represents the intention to group multiple fetches into a batch.
+You can combine them together with `.tupled` and `.traverse`-style methods that work for any `Applicative` and it will guarantee to put all of your requests into a single batch per-fetch-instance.
+However, you cannot chain them together, so you need to convert back and forth between `LazyFetch` and `LazyBatch` to keep dependent sequencing along with auto-batching.
+This is done with the `Parallel` instance for `LazyFetch` so you can call `.parTupled`/`.parTraverse` and so on on your independent fetches, and get automatic deduplication and batching just like you did in the original Fetch library, only now you must explicitly opt-in to auto-batching.

+For more details, please see the included tests.